Last Updated on October 31, 2024 by Matt Musico

 Arizona Diamondbacks: Chris Young, 5 Home Runs

 Chris Young played for six teams throughout his 13-year MLB career.
 The only squad he was with for more than two seasons was the Arizona Diamondbacks.
-Young played with the DBacks for the first seven years of his career.
 He not only made a splash by hitting 32 home runs as a rookie, but he’s also toward the top of Arizona’s all-time home run leaderboard.

 The honors of currently being the DBacks’ postseason home run king came with a bit of competition.
 Both Paul Goldschmidt and Luis Gonzalez each went deep in October four times.
 These three sluggers are the only ones in franchise history with more than two postseason dingers.

 Young played playoff baseball in six different seasons.
 His last three trips between the Yankees and Red Sox spanned just seven of his 60 total plate appearances.
-He made the most of his opportunities, as the outfielder slashed .313/.450/.688 over his postseason career.
+He made the most of his opportunities, slashing .313/.450/.688 over his postseason career.
 All five of his postseason homers came in the NLDS (2007 and 2011), where he posted a 1.338 OPS in 34 plate appearances.

 Atlanta Braves: Chipper Jones, 13 Home Runs

-Prior to the 2023 postseason, there were five Braves players with 10-plus homers in October.
+Before the 2024 postseason, there were five Braves players with 10-plus homers in October.
 Chipper Jones, one of baseball’s most productive switch-hitters of all time, is at the top.
-Playing for Atlanta in the 1990s and early 2000s gave him plenty of opportunities to slug dingers, too.
+Playing for Atlanta in the 1990s and early 2000s gave him plenty of opportunities, too.

 Jones made 12 trips to the postseason throughout his Hall of Fame career, slashing .287/.409/.456 in 417 plate appearances.
-The majority of his playoff homers (nine, to be exact) came in the NLDS.
+Most of his playoff homers (nine) came in the NLDS.
 He was productive even while he wasn’t hitting home runs, though.
 Whether it was a Division Series (.891 OPS), Championship Series (.866), or the World Series (.828), Jones showed up and contributed.

 Baltimore Orioles: Frank Robinson, 9 Home Runs